All Episodes

 It was done.

-And that's that's a great example of him just doing the right thing for the military and particularly for the U.S. taxpayer.
+And that's a great example of him just doing the right thing for the military and particularly for the U.S. taxpayer.

 Well, there's no question he has taken the job seriously.

-And people can always argue about the results, but uh you know you're you your your point about him being an executive and not a legislator is uh is an you know it's an excellent one too because all these previous secretaries of defense, Cohen was a senator from Maine, Les Aspen was a congressman uh from I think Wisconsin.
+But, you know, your point about him being an executive and not a legislator is an excellent one, too, because all these previous secretaries of defense, Cohen was a senator from Maine.

 There was no learning curve.

-He went in and changed immediately.
+He went in and changed immediately, just changed it.

 And that bothered people.